 Originally constructed in 1959, the Saint Lawrence Seaway connects the Great Lakes to the Atlantic Ocean and provides Great Lakes states with access to world trade.
 The Water Resources Development Act of 2007 authorized the Secretary of Transportation to initiate an asset renewal program, which includes rehabilitation of the Eisenhower and Snell Locks on the St. Lawrence River in upstate New York.
-Between 2009-2014 the Saint Lawrence Seaway Development Corporation (SLSDC) has completed 43 separate projects at a cost of $94 million.
+Between 2009-2014 the Saint Lawrence Seaway Development Corporation (SLSDC) completed 43 separate projects at a cost of $94 million.
 These projects include maintenance dredging of the navigation channel, structural rehabilitation of lock infrastructure, repair of lock gates, and equipment replacement.
 Future plans call for 45 additional projects to be completed between 2016-2020 at a cost of approximately $98.9 million.
-A total of $9.7 million needs to be included in the U.S. Department of Transportation’s FY2019 budget for the Seaway’s Asset Renewal Program, the agency can deploy up to $12 million this coming fiscal year.
+Although the Administration has budgeted $8 million in the FY2020 budget for the Asset Renewal Program, the agency can deploy up to $12 million this coming fiscal year.
 Congress should include the additional funds in the FY2020 Transportation and Housing and Urban Development Appropriations Bill.
 These investments will ensure the reliability of the waterway and the industries and communities it serves.

 Great Lakes Breakwater Reconstruction